michd/esphome-powermon/README.md

 # ESPHome Power Monitor

 Device meant to monitor power usage of a house or circuit.
-Supports both blinking LED (such as 800 blinks per kWh consumed) with a detector, or interfacing with a CT Clamp.
+Supports both blinking LED (e.g. 800 blinks per kWh consumed) with a detector, or interfacing with a Current Transformer (CT) clamp.

 Fits an ESP32Devkit1 board.
 Please carefully compare the markings on the board with the ESP32 board.

+See [Releases] for fabrication files.
+I generally order from [jlcpcb.com](https://jlcpcb.com), so that's what the files are tailored for.

 ## Hardware to bring yourself